dawood9598/gitops-infrastructure/README.md

 # Project Overview

-This project provides the infrastructure and configuration for deploying a Kubernetes cluster with Tekton Pipelines and Argo CD.
+This project provides the infrastructure and configuration for deploying Tekton Pipelines and Argo CD on a kubernetes cluster.

 ## Components